PlumpMath/molecule_simulation/README.md

 This is a molecular simulation I created using Blender Game Engine around 2014.
 All the gaming logic uses Python.

+### Features ###
+* Molecules are built by placing atoms close to eachother.
-The simulation allows building molecules by combining various elements such as carbon and hydrogen.
-As the molecules are created, they move around in a manner similar to some molecular models.
-In particular, VSEPR theory and the ball and spring model.
+* Atoms in molecules interact according to VSEPR theory and the ball and spring model.

-The shapes are fairly accurate for small molecules, but larger molecules have different shapes than those observed in reality.
+* Small organic molecules have shapes similar to those observed in real life.

-Another feature of this simulation is automatic naming of simple molecules based on their component elements.
+* Automatic naming of simple molecules based on their component elements.
+* Supports double and triple bonds.
+* Building blocks include Hydrogen, Carbon, Oxygen, Nitrogen, Bromine, Hydroxide and Hydron.
+* Visual indicators for lone pair valence electrons.
+* FPS style camera movement and control scheme.

 ## Screenshots ##